Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature Learning: Abstract

 \section{Abstract}

-We consider the optimisation of large and shallow neural networks via gradient flow, where the output of each hidden node is scaled by some positive parameter.
-We focus on the case where the node scalings are non-identical, differing from the classical Neural Tangent Kernel (NTK) parameterisation.
-We prove that, for large neural networks, with high probability, gradient flow converges to a global minimum AND can learn features, unlike in the NTK regime.
-We also provide experiments on synthetic and real-world datasets illustrating our theoretical results and showing the benefit of such scaling in terms of pruning and transfer learning.
+We consider gradient-based optimisation of wide, shallow neural networks, where the output of each hidden node is scaled by a positive parameter.
+The scaling parameters are non-identical, differing from the classical Neural Tangent Kernel (NTK) parameterisation.
+We prove that for large such neural networks, with high probability, gradient flow and gradient descent converge to a global minimum \emph{and} can learn features in some sense, unlike in the NTK parameterisation.
+We perform experiments illustrating our theoretical results and discuss the benefits of such scaling in terms of prunability and transfer learning.